 Jaimi Lard, a former student in Perkins’ Deafblind Program, and Christine Dwyer, a Perkins sign language interpreter, met in 1984.
 Since then, they have used tactile American Sign Language (ASL) to communicate — much like Helen Keller and her teacher Anne Sullivan did more than a century ago.

 Today, three decades later, Lard and Dwyer are helping lead a revolution in the way deafblind people communicate.
 They are ambassadors for the cutting-edge linguistic movement known as Pro-Tactile ASL (PTASL).

-Tactile ASL is a visually-based language that is practiced through touch in the air, while PTASL is rooted in touch and practiced on the body.
-PTASL, developed by and for people who are deafblind, can also be used to connect small groups of people in communication, instead of just one-on-one.
+Tactile ASL is a visually-based language while PTASL is rooted in touch and practiced on the body.
+PTASL, developed by and for people who are deafblind, can also be used to connect small groups of people, instead of just one-on-one communication.

-Dwyer’s expertise landed her a competitive spot in a two month-long PTASL training program at the Deafblind Interpreting Institute.
-In August, she traveled to Oregon for a week of immersion and instruction in PTASL and was one of only 37 people from around the country chosen to participate in the training.
+Dwyer’s expertise landed her a competitive spot in a two-month-long PTASL training program at the Deafblind Interpreting Institute.
+In August, she traveled to Oregon for a week of immersion and instruction in PTASL and was one of only 37 people selected from across the country to participate.

 Read on to hear what PTASL means for Lard and Dwyer, as well as their hopes to help educate the world about this groundbreaking movement.